Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

 The X-ray Flux from GOES has been a vital resource for solar flare research since its inception.
-This data is extensively utilized to analyze the intensity, duration, and temporal distribution of solar flares, spanning multiple solar activity cycles, particularly from cycles 23 to 25.
-For instance, Landa and Reuveni (2022) leveraged data from 1998 to 2019 to examine long-term trends in flare activity.
-GOES data classifies flare levels (e.g., X-class and M-class) based on peak X-ray intensity, supporting classification and regression tasks, and facilitating the study of the relationship between flares and active regions \cite{landa2022low}.
+This data is extensively utilized to analyze the intensity, duration, and temporal variation of solar flares across multiple solar activity cycles, particularly from cycles 23 to 25.
+GOES data classifies flare levels (e.g., X-class and M-class) based on peak X-ray intensity, supporting classification and regression tasks.
+For instance, Landa and Reuveni (2022) leveraged data from 1998 to 2019 to examine long-term trends in flare activity \cite{landa2022low}.

 Nevertheless, GOES data has several limitations.
 It lacks spatial observational capabilities, which makes it challenging to pinpoint the specific regions of the Sun where flares occur, thus hindering investigations into the spatial relationships between the solar magnetic field and active regions.
 Additionally, GOES primarily focuses on X-ray intensity and does not include other physical parameters associated with the solar magnetic field, which limits its application in more comprehensive solar activity prediction models.
 Despite these limitations, GOES data remains indispensable for analyzing flare intensity, duration, and temporal distribution, particularly when integrated with other observational datasets.